AmpelAstro/Ampel-contrib-sample/README.md

 ![AmpelLive](figures/ampel_intro.png)

 One of the channels in this instance is being tuned to automatically submit high-quality extragalactic candidates with a high probability of being supernovae or AGNs to the TNS.
-The current selection focuses on transients brighter than 19.5 mag and with a contamination by stellar variability at <5%.
-Submission can be found at the TNS with the sender *AMPEL_ZTF_MSIP*.
+The current selection focuses on transients brighter than 19.5 mag and with a contamination by stellar variability at less than 5 percent.
+Two TNS senders are active: *ZTF_AMPEL_NEW* is designed to only post young candidates with a likely age less than 5 days, while *ZTF_AMPEL_COMPLETE* also posts transients with unconstrained explosion date, slow rise or irregular lightcurves.